 When We Are Closed

-When the medical centres are closed (between 6.30pm and 8.00am Monday to Friday and at weekends and Bank Holidays) cover is provided by NHS 111.
+When the medical centre's telephone phone lines are closed (after 6.30pm, weekends and bank holidays) cover is provided by NHS 111.

 The NHS 111 service is available 24hrs a day, 365 days a year to respond to people’s healthcare needs when:

 - They need medical help fast, but it’s not a 999 emergency

 - They don’t know who to call for medical help or don’t have a GP to call